grumpypenny/sentiment-analysis-and-music-generation/README.md

 3. Run `main.py` in the directory `Source Files`
 - Command Line Arguments:
     - the name of the sentiment analysis model in the `Models` folder (without the ".pth")
-- You will be prompted to input text that will be used to generate music \
+    - `test-10` is the best model included in the repo.
+It is what we reccomend to use as the argument.
-*Use the following instructions as we resolve a bug with the abc2midi conversion library:*
+4. You will be prompted to input text that will be used to generate music
-- After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`
+5. After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`
-- A MIDI file will also be generated in `Source Files/outputMIDI` and can be played directly
+    - If you are on Linux you can run `a2m.py` to convert the abc file to MIDI directly.
+The new file wll be `Source Files/outputMIDI/out.midi`
-- This `.midi` file can also be opened in an audio editing software such as [Audacity](https://www.audacityteam.org/) to view and play the generated musical notes in the instrument of your choice
+    - If you are on Windows, the above will not work, instead use [this website](https://www.mandolintab.net/abcconverter.php) to convert the ABC to music.

 __NOTE:__